MostafaELFEEL/-MostafaELFEEL-s-Project-2-professional-embedded-course-Udacity/README.md

-# MostafaELFEEL's Project 2: Professional Embedded Course on Udacity
+# Project 2: Professional Embedded Course on Udacity

 ## Project Overview
 This project showcases an on-demand traffic light control system built using AVR ATMEGA32.
 The system integrates a pedestrian crosswalk button to ensure safe pedestrian crossings.